E3SM-Project/Omega/components/omega/doc/design/OmegaV1GoverningEqns.md

 \frac{1}{\left[\tilde{h}_{i,k}\right]_e} \nabla \cdot \left( \tilde{h}_k \left< {\bf u}^\prime \otimes {\bf u}^\prime \right>_k \right) =  \nu_2 \nabla^2 u_{e,k} - \nu_4 \nabla^4 u_{e,k}.
 $$ (discrete-mom-diss)

 Again, the quantities in [](#discrete-mom-diss) are layer averaged.
 The gradient of $\tilde{h}$ is assumed to be small relative to the stress tensor to allow the utilization of traditional parameterization of the dissipation.
+We note here that while we use $\nu_2$ and $\nu_4$ indicating constant values, which are specified via the YAML configuration file, the viscosities are scaled by the mesh density.
+For regionally refined meshes the viscosity is not spatially constant.
+We assume that the spatially gradient of $\nu$ is small and we can treat them as constant and pass them through the gradient operator.

 #### Laplacian dissipation (del2)